thatmlopsguy/thatmlopsguy.github.io/content/contact.md

 # ☎️ Contact

-As a privacy advocate, I try to use the best contact options.
 People should be able to talk, via the internet, with the same level of privacy as a face-to-face conversation in their own home.

 Before you contact me, please take note of the following: